elycruz/ecms-go-validator/README.md

 # ecms-go-validator
 Validator package inspired by zend-validator.

-Also (I know) there are good validator packages already available for go (one even that resembles (somewhat closely) the ZendFramework/Validator), though for some needs more homogeneous interfaces are required.
+Also (I know) there are good validator packages already available for go (for example, go-ozzo/ozzo-validator comes close to zend framework's validator though merges the interface as part of the package), though for some needs lower level interfaces are required.

-- A validator takes an options object and/or the value to validate.
+For the zend framework version of the `Validator`, `Input` and `InputFilter` classes the `Validator` class is a pluggable unit.
+The validation parts, in an application, usually happen from the `Input` and `InputFilter` classes.
-In my
+This library is just the `Validator`'s part.

 ## Common Use Cases
 - For creating input validation classes (constructors that can have multiple validators and/or filters for validating and filtering a given field in a dataset).